Publication Luncheon: A Conversation with Fr. Bill McNichols

 Lake Shore Campus, LUC

-This event is by invitation only!
+This event was by invitation only!
 Please contact the Hank Center for more information: CatHeritage@luc.edu.

 For this Publication Luncheon, Fr.
-William (Bill) McNichols will discuss the art, spirituality, and process of iconography in a conversation with interested faculty and staff at Loyola University Chicago.
+William (Bill) McNichols discussed the art, spirituality, and process of iconography in a conversation with interested faculty and staff at Loyola University Chicago.

 Fr.
 McNichols - the iconographer who has 'written' the icon The New Pentecost of Viriditas, which will hang in the Institute for Environmental Sustainability (IES) on the Lake Shore Campus - was a member of the Society of Jesus (the Jesuits) from 1968 to 2002.
 He studied philosophy, theology, and art at St. Louis University, Boston College, Boston University and Weston School of Theology in Cambridge, Massachusetts.
 Father Bill furthered his art studies at California College of Arts and Crafts in Oakland, California in 1977.
 In 1983 he received a Master of Fine Arts in landscape painting from Pratt Institute in Brooklyn, New York.

 He was ordained in 1979 as a Roman Catholic priest by Archbishop James Casey in Denver, CO.
 From 1983 - 1990 he worked with the wonderful AIDS Hospice team of St. Vincent's Hospital in Manhattan, New York.
 During this time he also illustrated 25 books, mostly children's books for Paulist Press.